JungKoo Kang

 What were some of the advantages or disadvantages of COVID-19 for you?

-COVID-19 has given me the opportunity to reflect on all the years that have passed.
-The bad thing is that it has been stifling to stay indoors, but the government has helped to pay rent, so nothing has been too difficult.
+COVID-19 has allowed me to reflect on all the years that have passed.
+The bad thing is that it has been stifling to stay indoors.
+But the government has helped to pay rent, so nothing has been too difficult.

 Do you have any hobbies or things you did in your free time during the pandemic?

-While I was home, I read a lot of the newspaper and watched TV.
+While I was home, I read the newspaper a lot and watched TV.
 I used my smartphone a lot because it was so much fun.

 What do you think about eldercare in America?